nbsmani/nbsmani/README.md

   <!-- <footer>—></footer> -->
 </blockquote>

-I am a Bioinformatics scientist based in Lyon, France.
+I am Balasubramaniam Namasivayam, a Bioinformatics scientist based in Lyon, France.
 I am currently working as a research engineer at the Cancer Research Centre of Lyon.